carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 #### Performance

-The performance build mode targets the typical application who wants high performance from Carbon code, where performance considers processing time, memory, and disk space.
+The performance build mode targets the typical application that wants high performance from Carbon code, where performance considers processing time, memory, and disk space.
 Trade-offs will be made that maximize the performance.